Ab-Cloud-dev/100-Days-Of-DevOps-KodeKloud-Solutions-Explanation/Task-18-Configure LAMP server/README.md

 mysql -u root -p

 # Create the database
-CREATE DATABASE kodekloud_db2;
+CREATE DATABASE kodekloud_db4;

 # Create the user with remote access
-CREATE USER 'kodekloud_rin'@'%' IDENTIFIED BY 'B4zNgHA7Ya';
+CREATE USER 'kodekloud_gem'@'%' IDENTIFIED BY 'LQfKeWWxWD';

 # Grant all privileges on the database
-GRANT ALL PRIVILEGES ON kodekloud_db2.* TO 'kodekloud_rin'@'%';
+GRANT ALL PRIVILEGES ON kodekloud_db4.* TO 'kodekloud_gem'@'%';

 # Flush privileges
 FLUSH PRIVILEGES;

 # Verify the user and database
 SHOW DATABASES;
-SELECT User, Host FROM mysql.user WHERE User = 'kodekloud_rin';
+SELECT User, Host FROM mysql.user WHERE User = 'kodekloud_gem';

 # Exit MySQL
 EXIT;